octoxalis/11tyTips/source/content/posts/index.md

 {% end_short_note %}
 .

-The styles have been carefully designed to give you a nice and simple presentation while offering advanced capabilities for a responsive layout with fluid fonts
+The styles have been carefully designed to give you a nice and simple presentation while offering advanced capabilities for a responsive layout with fluid typography
 {% _short_note %}
 applying Michael Riethmuller [formula]{target="_blank" rel="noreferrer"}.
 {% end_short_note %}